ryszardtuora/coreferee/README.md

 This information is used as the basis for the `resolve()` method shown in the [initial example](#getting-started-en): the method traverses multiple chains to find the most specific mention or mentions within the text that describe a given anaphor or noun phrase head.

 Note that a mention that heads a complex proper noun phrase only refers to the head of that phrase.
 Some users have expressed a requirement to retrieve all the tokens in such a phrase.
-Although this functionality is regarded as outside the main scope of Coreferee and is hence not available via the main data model, the information can be retrieved as follows:
+Although this functionality is regarded as outside the main scope of coreferencer and is hence not available via the main data model, the information can be retrieved as follows:

 ```
-rules_analyzer = nlp_en.get_pipe('coreferee').annotator.rules_analyzer
+rules_analyzer = nlp_en.get_pipe('coreferencer').annotator.rules_analyzer
 rules_analyzer.get_propn_subtree(doc[1])
 ```